Long Hill (Beverly, Massachusetts)

 Long Hill is a 114 acre estate in Beverly, Massachusetts and is managed by the Trustees of Reservations.
 From 1916 to 1979, the estate was the summer home of Ellery Sedgwick, author and editor of The Atlantic Monthly.
 The estate contains a Federal style home with formal gardens, 2 mi of hiking trails, woodlands, meadows and an apple orchard.
 The 5 acre of cultivated gardens and 100 acre of woodland grounds are open to the public daily.

+Until 2017, the Long Hill mansion was used as the main office of The Trustees.
+In that year, a new headquarters was established in Boston.
+In 2021, a $6 million project to renovate the house and restore the gardens was started.